Homegrown Food Trail

-If times on your side, come and experience the flavours of The Coromandel.
-Navigate your way around the region tasting homegrown produce and culinary delights on our three day foodie roadtrip.
+If time is on your side, come and experience the flavours of The Coromandel.
+Navigate your way around the region tasting homegrown produce and culinary delights on our three-day foodie road trip.

 Kick things off with morning tea at the Stray Dog Cafe and Art Gallery on the Shorebird Coast, before making your way over the Firth to Thames.
 Wander around Grahamstown, making sure you stop in at The Depot, the perfect spot to indulge your taste buds where you will find the Coromandel Distilling Company, a micro-distillery carefully crafting Awildian Coromandel Dry Gin, and Savour and Spice.
-Cafe Melbourne, the Sugar Cafe and Sola Cafe all offer great options for lunch, be it a quick bite or a slower pace long lunch.
+Cafe Melbourne, the Sugar Cafe and Bite Cafe all offer great options for lunch, be it a quick bite or a slower pace long lunch.

 Head up to Coromandel Town, stopping at Waiomu Beach Cafe for a sweet treat or at Koru Cafe, which is nestled in the beautiful grounds of Rapaura Watergardens.
 While in Coromandel Town, the Seafood Capital of The Coromandel, we suggest you stop in at the Coromandel Oyster Company, The Mussel Kitchen and The Smoking Co, where you can find a huge selection of local oysters, mussels, smoked fish, scallops, prawns and much more.
 Great dinner options for the evening are The Pepper Tree Restaurant and Umu Restaurant and Cafe.

-Start day two at The Wharf Road Eatery as it offers a divine selection throughout the day, with breakfast being no exception.
+Start day two at Wharf Road eatery as it offers a divine selection throughout the day, with breakfast being no exception.

 For those who have time up their sleeve, take a trip north past Coromandel Town to Colville where you can find a selection of chutneys, pickles, relishes, baked goodies and home killed meats from Hereford 'n' a Pickle.